 - The part of the teen brain that regulates emotions is still maturing.
 Therefore, teens feel the negative emotional impact of loneliness more intensely.

 - As children, we are rarely alone.
 Thus, teenagers don’t feel comfortable being solitary.
 In addition, teens haven’t had enough time yet to learn coping skills for dealing with loneliness, so they may find themselves wondering “why do I feel lonely?” from time to time.

 - During adolescence, a lonely teenager may feel that everyone else is having a great time, while they are all alone.
 And social media posts showing others’ “perfect” lives add to this feeling of FOMO (fear of missing out).

-- The natural process of teen identity formation can create feelings of isolation.
+- The natural process of teen identity formation can create feelings of teenage alienation and isolation.
 Therefore, some amount of loneliness in teenagers is normal.

 - Loneliness in teenagers is sometimes a result of social anxiety.

 The Impact of Loneliness on Teenagers

 The emotional pain associated with feeling lonely can have serious consequences for long-term mental and physical health.
 Former Surgeon General Vivek Murthy is particularly concerned about the issue of loneliness.
 Murthy believes that an epidemic of loneliness is one of the most critical public health issues facing America today.
 Hence, he is writing a book and creating an institute focused around this problem.

 Loneliness in teenagers is closely related to depression.
 In the BBC survey, feelings of chronic loneliness were associated with an increased risk of depression a year later.
 Research shows that lonely people are less happy, less satisfied, and more pessimistic.